paultorre/Traffic-Simulator/README.md

   1. Download tarball.
   2. $ tar -xvzf community_images.tar.gz
+  3. $ cd cmsc240_s2018_bravo/
-  3. $ make
+  4. $ make
-  4. $ ./Simulation
+  5. $ ./Simulation
-  5. Press Enter to advance the simulation one time step or hold to see the cars at full speed.
+  6. Press Enter to advance the simulation one time step or hold to see the cars at full speed.
 Exit anytime with Ctrl + C